 Appointed January 2013 by Governor Edmund G. Brown Jr.

 Phil Serna has served on the on the Sacramento County Board Supervisors representing District 1 since June 2010.

-Supervisor Serna, 44, grew up in Sacramento’s Curtis Park neighborhood and attended local schools.
-The son of Sacramento’s first Latino mayor, Joe Serna, Jr., Phil developed an appreciation for public service at a very young age.
-His respect for his family’s humble beginnings and their efforts working with Cesar Chavez to secure rights for farm workers also shaped Phil’s desire to serve.
+Serna grew up in Sacramento's Curtis Park neighborhood and attended local schools.
+The son of Sacramento's first Latino mayor, Joe Serna, Jr., he developed an appreciation for public service at a very young age.
+His respect for his family's humble beginnings and their efforts working with Cesar Chavez to secure rights for farm workers also shaped Phil's desire to serve.

-In addition to his service on the Board of Supervisors, Supervisor Serna participates on a number of other boards and commissions, including: Chairing the Sacramento First 5 Commission, serving on the boards of Sacramento Regional Transit, Sacramento Area Flood Control District, Sacramento Area Council of Governments, Sacramento Metropolitan Air Quality Management District, Sacramento Solid Waste Authority, and Sacramento Library Authority, just to name a few.
+In addition to his service on the Board of Supervisors, Serna participates on a number of other boards and commissions, including: Chairing the Sacramento First 5 Commission, serving on the boards of Sacramento Regional Transit, Sacramento Area Flood Control District, Sacramento Metropolitan Air Quality Management District, Sacramento Solid Waste Authority, and Sacramento Library Authority, just to name a few.

-After completing his undergraduate studies at California State University, Sacramento, Phil earned a master’s degree in city and regional planning from Cal Poly, San Luis Obispo, graduating with honors in 1994.
-In what little spare time Supervisor Serna has, he enjoys fly fishing and playing bass guitar and drums with his bands.
+After completing his undergraduate studies at California State University, Sacramento, he earned a master's degree in city and regional planning from Cal Poly, San Luis Obispo, graduating with honors in 1994.
+In what little spare time he has, Serna enjoys fly fishing and playing bass guitar and drums with his bands.